Daodejing Chapter 5 breakdown: like a bellows!

 3 min readDec 10, 2023

-Chapter 5 of the Daodejing challenges artificial human constructs of kindness and benevolence by highlighting how nature treats everyone and everything with equal indifference.
+Chapter 5 of the Daodejing challenges artificial human constructs of kindness and goodness by highlighting how nature treats everyone and everything with equal indifference.
 Mirroring this cosmic impartiality, the sage shows no favouritism to anyone, transcending conventional moral judgments and emotional attachments.

 By likening the space between heaven and earth to a bellows, the passage highlights the dynamic and inexhaustible nature of the Dao.
 By staying aligned with the essential, unadorned truths of the Dao, you can avoid getting lost in the superficial or extraneous and maintain your calm, clarity, and vital energy.